 Advantages of Cordwood Building

-Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R value of 20), sustainable and offers a great alternative for those looking to build an inexpensive retreat.
+Cordwood construction is energy efficient (a 16″ cordwood wall has approximately an R-value of 20), sustainable and offers an excellent alternative for those looking to build an inexpensive retreat.

 Once a cordwood wall is built, it is finished inside and out as it doesn’t require additional work.